“A library outranks any other one thing a community can do to benefit its people. It is a never failing spring in the desert.”

 Margaret Morrison (1876-1948) and her sister Marion Morrison (1881-1967) were born in Hartland while their father was working at the Linn Woolen Mill.
 They spent some of their childhood in Hartland before the family moved in the early 1890s and eventually resided in Dexter.
 Their sister Tina Morrison passed away at just under 2 years old in 1880 while the family was living in Hartland and is interred at Ireland Cemetery.

-In 1947, they made a $1,500 donation to the Hartland Public Library to build a Children’s Room with the balance to be held in a trust fund.
+In early 1947, they made a $1,500 donation to the Hartland Public Library to build a Children’s Room with the balance to be held in a trust fund.
 Margaret had been ill at the time as noted in her obituary and passed away on December 23, 1948 at 72 years old.
 She and Marion are interred with their parents at Mount Pleasant Cemetery in Dexter.
 Marion continued making additional cash donations to the library over the years and The Morrison Children’s Fund and its earned interest would be perpetuated for decades by the library as an important source of their funding.

 *